Dasarro/AI-CSP/README.md

 As we can see, this time there is an exponential decay.
 The chance pretty quickly became close to 0, but the average time of each successful colouring was 5ms – so the biggest problem there is the number of repetitions to obtain a map coloured in such a manner, rather than the performance of the algorithm.

 ### Zebra puzzle
-In case of zebra puzzle, the problem does not provide many ways to investigate it in case of performance.
+In the case of the zebra puzzle, the problem does not provide many ways to investigate it in case of performance.
 We could randomize the order of elements in the "possible choices" tables but it does not provide any interesting result.
 Let us just compare the efficiency of solving this problem using backtracking and backtracking with forward checking.

 |Method|Time|Assignments|
 |-----:|:--:|:---------:|